SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 @mtkbuild fol = FOL()
 ```

+If you copy this block of code to your REPL, you will not see the above LaTeX equations.
-You can look at the equations by using the command `equations`:
+Instead, you can look at the equations by using the `equations` function:

 ```@example ode2
 equations(fol)